Rutto333/Rutto333/README.md

 - 👋 Hi, I’m @Rutto333
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning  python
+- 🌱 I’m currently getting started with Data Science Carrer
-- 💞️ I’m looking to collaborate on basic data science or python projects.
+- 💞️ I’m looking to collaborate on data science and ML projects
 - 📫 How to reach me ...

 <!---